 If you suspect that you or a family member was harmed by cancer misdiagnosis, you need a South Florida medical malpractice attorney with perspective to advise you on your legal options.
 I am attorney Philip DeBerard.
 I focus my legal practice on representing victims of serious accidents and injuries caused by the negligence of others, including cancer misdiagnosis.
 My legal skill has received the highest AV preeminent rating from Martindale-Hubbell, the most recognized national legal directory.

 I take pride in leading a team of hard-working attorneys, paralegals and staff who provide caring, one-on-one service to clients across South Florida and the Treasure Coast.
 The law firm of Philip DeBerard, Injury Attorney, will evaluate your case at no charge and offer guidance.
 If we go to work for you, we will not charge any attorney fee unless we secure compensation for you.
-We represent victims of cancer misdiagnosis and medical malpractice in Stuart, Okeechobee, Port St. Lucie, Fort Pierce, Jupiter, Palm Beach and Vero Beach.
+We represent victims of cancer misdiagnosis and medical malpractice throughout South Florida and have offices in Stuart, Port St. Lucie, Vero Beach, Okeechobee, Palm Beach Gardens and West Palm Beach.